-Assessment decisions for postgraduate research students are set out in Section K16.
+Assessment decisions for postgraduate research students are set out in Part 14 of the Postgraduate Research Degrees Academic Regulations.

 Key dates

 Publication of final results There are 5 publication points following each set of examination boards, these are October/November, February, June and two in August.
 For more information see the Award Boards and Results Publication Date webpage.